MythicManiac/Keyboard-Minigames/README.md

 How to use
 ----------

+1. Download the latest version from the **RELEASES** section (not the "Download ZIP" button)
-1. Exctract the zip somewhere
+2. Exctract the zip somewhere
-2. Open your Corsair Utility Engine
+3. Open your Corsair Utility Engine
-3. Select "Assign New Action" on the button you wish to use to launch the snake game
+4. Select "Assign New Action" on the button you wish to use to launch the snake game
-4. Choose "Shortcut"
+5. Choose "Shortcut"
-5. Choose "Run the following program"
+6. Choose "Run the following program"
-6. Navigate to the directory you extracted the zip, and select the "SnakeGame" file
+7. Navigate to the directory you extracted the zip, and select the "SnakeGame" file

 Now you can start the snake game by pressing your macro key.